pdingwall/coding_group/README.md

  **"Function"**

 ## Heading 2
-This is my addition to the README to test if it works
+I have now removed my addition to the file to see if I can repeat the steps